Three men guided millions through horror of Sept. 11, 2001

 There’s one other thing the men appeared to have in common.

-Freed Jennings said she doesn't believe her husband ever looked at tapes of his performance that day.
-“That wasn't his way,” she said.
-Brokaw said he hasn't, mostly because he's afraid he'd spot a mistake that would eat at him.
-Rather hasn't either, and his reason is simplest.
+Freed Jennings says she doesn’t believe Jennings ever went back to look at tapes of his performance that day.
+“That wasn’t his way,” she says.
+Brokaw says he hasn’t, mostly because he’s afraid he’d spot a mistake that would eat at him.
+Rather hasn’t either, and his reason is simplest.

 Living through the day once was enough.